A goal of the SFU Museum is to make helpful information accessible to those who need it.

 Conservation case studies are examples and step-by-step guides on how our RAs have undertaken complex conservation projects; the how tos, the do nots, the photos, and the results.
 They have agreed to make their work public so those looking for a guide for similar projects can benefit from their hard work.

-Here we have made several of our procedures for the public so they, if needed, can serve as a baseline for other museums/repositories needing to update their procedures or to gain a better understanding of some museum basics.
+We have also made several of our procedures for the public so they, if needed, can serve as a baseline for other museums/repositories needing to update their procedures or to gain a better understanding of some museum basics.
 Procedures consists of 'how to' guides for small museums and repositories (proper storage and handling practices, general conservation guidelines, etc.).
 Each museum and repository is unique though, and the procedures must reflect that; these examples have been generalized for ease of use.
 We hope you benefit from this page!